Women: Keeping Skin Looking Youthful

 That said, and despite the paucity of scientific evidence about the youth-enhancing properties of most products and cosmetics, even some medical experts like to indulge in them now and then.
 Donofrio, for example, says that although she's a doctor, she still enjoys some "girly" products that simply make her skin feel good.

 "Medically and scientifically they're probably not doing anything," she says, "but perception has value -- if it makes you feel younger when you put it on."

-Interview with Susan Goodlerner, MD, dermatologist in private practice in Torrance, California, and former clinical associate professor of dermatology at UCLA.
+Interview with Susan Goodlerner, MD, dermatologist practicing at the California Skin Institute in Torrance, California, and former clinical associate professor of dermatology at UCLA.

 Interview with Lisa Donofrio, MD, associate clinical professor of dermatology at Yale University School of Medicine.

 Press release: New anti-aging market creates opportunities for marketers.
 Find/SVP.